What to Look for in a Hyperbaric Chamber

 Why Imported Chambers Fall Short

 Many Chinese brands promote “all-in-one” combo units that combine a compressor, oxygen concentrator, and dehumidifier.
 While convenient in theory, they often deliver lower oxygen purity, poor power efficiency, and greater risk of malfunction.
+In addition, if one part of the system fails, the whole system fails, and it is left up to you to find a solution.

-These chambers are also often sold by dealers who disappear after a year or two, making it nearly impossible to get replacement parts or support.
-At Hyperbaric Central, we’ve helped many frustrated customers who were left with no help after buying from short-lived sellers.
+These chambers are also often sold by ‘pop-up’ dealers, who disappear after a year or two, making it nearly impossible to find replacement parts and support.

 Though foreign-made options may offer cheaper prices, they frequently cut corners on safety, durability, and long-term support—costing more in the long run and jeopardizing your safety and health.